Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: System Description

-For our objective, we adopt a variant of the \ac{cgan} that we call mGAN. mGANs learn a mapping from observed image $x$ and binary mask $m$, to $y$, \mbox{$G$ : $ \lbrace x,m \rbrace \rightarrow y $}.
-When applying this to our case, we see that the dynamic objects in the image have been inpainted with high frequency texture but there are many artifacts (see Fig.~\ref{fig:disc_nm}).
-One of the reasons is that, by applying the discriminator to the whole image, the fact that we are averaging its $N \times N$ responses reduces the influence of the few patches that look unrealistic on the final output, if all the other patches look realistic to the discriminator.
+For our objective, object masks are specially considered to re-formularize the training objectives.
+We adopt a variant of the \ac{cgan} that we call mGAN. mGANs learn a mapping from observed image $x$ and binary mask $m$, to $y$, \mbox{$G$ : $ \lbrace x,m \rbrace \rightarrow y $}.
+When applying this, we see that the dynamic objects in the image have been inpainted with high frequency texture but there are many artifacts (see Fig.~\ref{fig:disc_nm}).
+One of the reasons is that, in most of the training images the relationship between the static and dynamic regions sizes is unbalanced, \textit{i.e.}, static regions occupy usually a much bigger area.
+This leads us to believe that the influence of dynamic regions on the discriminator response is significantly reduced.
 As a solution to this problem, we propose to change the discriminator loss so that there is more emphasis on the main areas that have to be inpainted, according to

 where $D_{m}(x,m,y) = D(x,y) \otimes(1+m \cdot (\gamma-1))$.
-The operator $\otimes$ means the element-wise matrix product, and the parameter $\gamma$ is a scalar that has been set to 2, as a good trade-off between the emphasis given to the masked compared to the unmasked areas.
+The operator $\otimes$ means the element-wise matrix product, and the parameter $\gamma$ is a scalar that has been set to $2$.
+A greater $\gamma$ value leads to better inpainting results in the masked areas, but the quality of the unmasked ones is compromised.
+A smaller $\gamma$ value has very little effect on the results with regard to the original discriminator setup.
+A good trade-off between the emphasis given to the masked compared to the unmasked regions is obtained with $\gamma = 2$.
 Fig.~\ref{fig:disc_nm} shows our output if the discriminator is conditioned only on the input, in contrast with the dicriminator conditioned on both the input and the mask (Fig.~\ref{fig:disc_m}).
 The last one shows more realistic results.
 This training procedure is diagrammed in Fig.~\ref{fig:CMGAN}.